YisiLyu/vignette-mushroom/README.md

 3. At least one example dataset
 4. A script containing commented codes appearing in the vignette

-Vignette on implementing Random Forest using mushroom data; created as a class project for PSTAT197A in Fall 2023.

-Contributors: Mindy Xu, Zoe Zhou, Amy Lyu, Jerry Huang

 # README

 > Vignette on implementing Random Forest using mushroom data; created as a class project for PSTAT197A in Fall 2023.